-Each week, participants will use resources such as recorded PowerPoint presentations, quizzes, and directed reading to investigate a topic, and will try some practical examples in Minitab, a statistical package available on the University’s Managed Desktop and in general-access computing facilities.
+Participants will use resources such as recorded PowerPoint presentations, quizzes, and directed reading to investigate a topic, and will try some practical examples in Minitab, a statistical package available on the University’s Managed Desktop and in general-access computing facilities.
 Support is available through discussion boards that allow queries on specific points.
 The course runs asynchronously – participants work on course material and exercises in their own time, and interact via the discussion boards when required.

 The following topics are covered:

 - An introduction to the course and VLE